GeneralBots/BotBook/book/chapter-02-the-package-based.md

 #### Dialogs

-All code contained in a dialog builds the flow to custom conversations in built-in and additional packages .
+All code contained in a dialog builds the flow to custom conversations in built-in and additional packages.
+GeneralBots also has the user's direct speech dialog, containing the spell checker.

 #### Models